noahrhodes/noahrhodes.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include distributed robotics, mobile computing and programmable matter.
-bio: My research interest include modeling high-risk events in power systems and algorithm design for network topology optimization.
+bio: My research interests include modeling high-risk events in power systems and algorithm design for network topology optimization.

 # Interests to show in About widget
 interests: